 3. Motivation: CSR campaigns must inspire the community to support our commitment, and in doing so, make them feel part of the brand.
 It is difficult to communicate this motivation if both the participants and our team don’t feel it.
 Don’t forget it!
 This social network allows you to motivate your community through a hashtag.

 4. Reward: People who take part in the cause should feel rewarded financially, emotionally, or socially.
 Some brands reward customers for their commitment by giving them a badge.
-Social media platforms like Instagram allow you to reward your customers by mentioning them, sharing their content and thanking them for MD.
+We recommend that you make use of social media networks to do this.

 Keep in mind: True commitment is visible and significant.
 If your brand doesn’t want to grow in CSR and to exchange more with the community, it will be noticed.